 The primary outcome measure of the study was functional mobility as measured by TUG.
-Not only was this outcome measure significantly improved after the 12-week clinic-treatment period and the home-treatment period, but all participants showed this improvement.
-Motor symptoms of PD have a major impact on the quality of life of PD sufferers (46) and are complex, being a combination of mobility, balance and cognition.
+Not only was this outcome measure significantly improved after the 12week clinic-treatment period and the home-treatment period, but all participants showed this improvement.
+Motor symptoms of PD have a major impact on the quality of life of PD sufferers [46] and are complex, being a combination of mobility, balance and cognition.
 All measures of mobility were improved in all participants, with significant improvements in walking speed, stride length, step test and TUG tests throughout the clinic-treatment and home-treatment periods.
-Both the 10MWT and the three TUG tests are validated for PD (31, 47), show good reliability and relationship to mobility, falls risk and the progression of disease (48).
-Increased falls risk is also related to loss of balance, severity of PD and previous falls history (49).
-Although the step test was originally developed for stroke patients and includes a component of physical capacity, it is simple to perform and has found some utility for PD patients (36, 50).
+Both the 10MWT and the three TUG tests are validated for PD [31, 47], show good reliability and a good relationship to mobility, falls risk and the progression of disease [48].
+Increased falls risk is also related to loss of balance, severity of PD and previous falls history [49].
+Although the step test was originally developed for stroke patients and includes a component of physical capacity, it is simple to perform and has found some utility for PD patients [36, 50].
 Participants in the current study showed significant improvement in the step test, with improvements being maintained through the home-treatment period.
 On the other hand, the TS and SLS tests of static balance, although somewhat improved with PBM, were also the most sensitive to dose down-titration.
-Mobility dysfunction is also related to cognition and the ability to integrate sensory information and motor planning (51) as demonstrated by dual-task TUG (TUG-motor and TUG-cognitive) in PD (52).
-Improvements in these outcome measures have the potential to positively impact the mobility of individuals with PD and so reduce the risk of falls.
+Mobility dysfunction is also related to cognition and the ability to integrate sensory information and motor planning [51] as demonstrated by dual-task TUG (TUG motor and TUG cognitive) in PD [52].
+Improvement in these outcome measures has the potential to positively impact the mobility of individuals with PD and so reduce the risk of falls.

-Another notable outcome of the study was the improvement in cognition as assessed by the MoCA, especially considering that up to 80% of PD patients develop dementia within 15-20 years of onset (53).
-The MoCA is considered a suitable cognitive assessment screening tool in PD (54) and has excellent test-retest reliability with no significant learning effects, even when used within one month (www.mocatest.org).
+Another notable outcome of the study was the improvement in cognition as assessed by the MoCA, especially considering that up to 80% of PD patients develop dementia within 15-20 years of onset [53].
+The MoCA is considered a suitable cognitive assessment screening tool in PD [54] and has excellent test-retest reliability with no significant learning effects, even when used within 1 month (www.mocatest.org).
 Supporting the MoCA outcomes were anecdotal comments by study participants and carers who remarked on improvements in mood, engagement and socialisation (data not shown).
-In a recent review of treatment options for non-motor signs and symptoms of PD (41), it was concluded that "there were no clinically useful interventions identified to treat non-dementia-level cognitive impairment".
-There have been a number of previous reports of improved cognition using transcranial PBM (55-57), often in conjunction with intranasal PBM (58), including the VieLight device used in the current study (59).
+There have been a number of previous reports of improved cognition using transcranial PBM [55-57], often in conjunction with intranasal PBM [58], including the VieLight device used in the current study [59].

 MDS UPDRS was not used for assessment of outcomes in this study, due to the unavailability of the consulting neurologist at various stages of the study.
-While the MDS UPDRS is recognised as the "Gold Standard" for PD diagnosis, it may lack sensitivity to detect changes in the signs and symptoms in early PD and its progression (60-62), especially for functional performance (63) and cognition (64).
-It remains to be seen if the UPDRS would be suitable to detect improvements in the clinical signs of PD that were seen with PBM treatment in the current study.
+While the MDS UPDRS is recognised as the "Gold Standard" for PD diagnosis, it may lack the sensitivity required to detect changes in the signs and symptoms in early PD and its progression [60-62], especially for functional performance [63] and cognition [64].
+It remains to be seen if the UPDRS would be suitable to detect the improvements in the clinical signs of PD that were seen with PBM treatment in the current study.